ventus-ag/documentation/content/products/images/custom-images.md

 If the image, that you want to delete is protected, the first step for deleting is to unprotect it, for this use the next command:
 `openstack image set --unprotected <IMAGE-ID>`

+## Create image from Snapshot
+The Cloud Console functionality allows to upload custom Images to the system, which will be available for all resources in the current Project.

+To find full workflow, of creating a custom Image from Snapshot, please see the article - [Create Image from Snapshot](https://docs.ventuscloud.eu/products/images/image-from-snapshot/).